zeyad-mostafa1/Task/README.md

 ---

-## Why Use C++ for Search?
+## Why C++ with Pointer?

-- Significantly faster than pure Python for large datasets.
+- C++ is faster for database queries on large datasets.
-- Allows performance-critical logic to run in native code.
+- Returning a pointer simplifies Python code (no buffer size needed) and allows dynamic memory allocation.
-- Keeps main application logic in Python for flexibility.
+- Memory is freed explicitly to prevent leaks.

 ---